kcharellano/kcharellano.github.io/_posts/2020-11-21-UFCScoreBot.md

     mybot.start()
 ```

-## The Crawler
+## The Web Crawler
-After a name has been retrieved, the Bot makes a call to [Scrapy](https://scrapy.org/), a web scraping framework, and passes it the name as well as a spider.
-A spider is what Scrapy uses to allow for custom crawling and scraping.
-For this project I named my spider charlotte(after charlotte's web) and she can be invoked using the following line:
+After a name has been retrieved, the bot makes a call to [Scrapy](https://scrapy.org/), a web scraping framework, and passes it the name as well as a spider file.
+A spider is what Scrapy uses to allow for custom website nagivation and HTML parsing.
+For this project I named my spider charlotte(after [charlotte's web](https://en.wikipedia.org/wiki/Charlotte%27s_Web)) and she is invoked using the following line:

-* `scrapy crawl -a last={last_name} -a first={first_name} charlotte`.
+* `scrapy crawl -a last={last_name} -a first={first_name} charlotte`

-The spider then searches [www.ufcstats.com](http://ufcstats.com) for the fighters page and then once on the page it looks for that fighters record and saves it to a file in JSON format.
-The Bot then uses the contents of this file to form a reply to the invoking user.
-Since the code for the spider is fairly short as well I have included it below.
+The spider then navigates [www.ufcstats.com](http://ufcstats.com) to the fighter's page, searches the page for the fighter's record, and saves it to a file in JSON format.
+The bot then uses the contents of this file to form a reply to the invoking user.
+The code for the spider is shown below.

 ```python
 import scrapy